charlieshao5189/TV-auto-on-off/README.md

  ```
 $ python TVauto.py -d /dev/ttyACM0
 ```
 ttyACM0 should be replaced by your serial interface name.
+The default human presence detection range is 0.5-1.5M.

-If evey step goes smoothly, it will just cost half one hour to deploy and test this application.
+If evey step goes smoothly, it will cost one hour to deploy and test this application.

 ## References
 X4M300:[https://www.xethru.com/x4m300-presence-sensor.html](https://www.xethru.com/x4m300-presence-sensor.html)